Checking all available options...

 Local Appraisal District

-• Through informal protests, Haskell County property owners saved $30 thousand in tax savings for 2023.
-In 2023, Haskell County property owners protested the taxable value of 240 accounts.
+• Through formal and informal protests, Haskell County property owners saved $40,000 in tax savings for 2024.
+In 2024, Haskell County property owners protested the taxable value of 280 accounts.

-• For Haskell CAD, homeowners saved $10 thousand in informal hearings with the CAD.
+• Through Haskell CAD, homeowners saved $10,000 in informal hearings.

 Save With O’Connor